jwalker/Virustotal-Module/README.md

 user full control on how to present the return results as well as it being cross compatible.

-In the virustotal.py, be sure to insert you Virustotal APIKEY in order to query API.
+In the virustotal.py, be sure to insert your Virustotal APIKEY in order to query the API.
 If you do not have a key, you can register for one at the site below.

 http://virustotal.com